Sharp estimates, uniqueness and nondegeneracy of positive solutions of the Lane-Emden system in planar domains: Local uniqueness of -bubble solutions

-0.2in Now we are in position to prove Theorem \ref{thm3}. \bp[Proof of Theorem \ref{thm3}] By contradiction, suppose $(u_n^{(1)},v_n^{(1)})$ and $(u_n^{(2)},v_n^{(2)})$ be two sequences of different $1$-bubble solutions concentrating at $x_\iy$.
+Now we are in the position to prove Theorem \ref{thm3}. \bp[Proof of Theorem \ref{thm3}] Recall that by contradiction, we have supposed that $(u_n^{(1)},v_n^{(1)})$ and $(u_n^{(2)},v_n^{(2)})$ are two sequences of different $1$-bubble solutions concentrating at the same $x_\iy$.
 Let $\zeta_n,\kappa_n$ be defined by \eqref{function-zeta}.
 Without loss of generality, we assume